Correlational Tractography & Connectometry

 The following are the strategies to report results.

-- report FDR at different T-scores gives an overview of finding from high sensitivity (low T) to high specificity (high T)
+- Report FDR at different T-scores gives an overview of findings from high sensitivity (low T) to high specificity (high T)

 You can visualize the results at different T thresholds (see the next section about visualization).
 The FDR value will be different for different track lengths.
 An FDR < 0.05 indicates a highly confirmative finding.
 An FDR > 0.2 suggests that there are substantial amounts of false findings.
 The result is thus inconclusive and not reliable.
 An FDR between 0.05 and 0.2 covers a wide spectrum of reliability.